tojangeng262/aquaculture-market-analysis/README.md

 - Significant production of **crustaceans** and **marine fish NEI**, well-aligned with our product line.
 - Market stability is moderate, offering a balance of scale and manageable risk.

-👉 **Viet Nam** as a secondary candidate:
+👉 **Viet Nam, Bangladesh and India** as a another candidate:
 - Strong growth and a healthy mix of target species.
-- Slightly higher volatility than Indonesia, but still a strategic opportunity.
+- Slightly have lower production or cagr than Indonesia, but still a strategic opportunity.

 Markets like **China** were deprioritized due to mature growth, and **Ecuador** is promising but highly specialized (mainly crustaceans).